eProsima/SOSS-docs/docs/getting_started.rst

 In the :ref:`Related Links <related links>` section you can find a table of the repositories of all the *SOSS*-supported **System-Handles**.

 Once all the necessary packages have been cloned, you need to build them.
-To do so, you need to run:
+To do so, run:

 .. code-block:: bash